mellson/relay-vite-example/README.md

 # Relay Vite Example

 This is an example of how the Relay Dev extension works with webpack but not Vite.
+Thanks to Gabriel for the example from his [rescript-relay](https://github.com/zth/rescript-relay/) repo.

 ### Run graphql server